eduNEXT/frontend-plugins-communications/README.rst

 Purpose
 -------

-Following the (`Frontend Pluggability Summit <https://discuss.openedx.org/t/frontend-pluggability-summit/11167>`_) for the MFE's in Open edX, the main idea is to use a mechanism of extension.
-In this case, it will be for the MFE communications. (`Here is the implementation <https://github.com/openedx/frontend-app-communications/pull/184>`_) mechanism of extension, the bulk email form is divided into small pieces called "slots" that will be the plugin.
-We should be updating the plugins instead of the MFE.
-This way, every component that needs that extension mechanism will be reusable and maintainable.
+As part of the `Frontend Pluggability Summit <https://discuss.openedx.org/t/frontend-pluggability-summit/11167>`_ in late 2023, the Open edX community was encouraged to adopt a new extensions mechanism for MFEs in the Open edX ecosystem.
+Therefore, this initiative of extending the Communications MFE was born.
+The idea is to use one of the extension mechanisms presented in the summit, in our case, it's the UI Slots approach, to make the MFE more suitable across the board for community usage, making the extending MFE more maintainable in the long run. `Here is the implementation <https://github.com/openedx/frontend-app-communications/pull/184>`_ of the extensions mechanism mentioned above.
+In that Pull Request, the bulk email form is divided into small pieces called "slots" where the plugins will be hooked at build time.

 Plugins List
 ------------